LindaKadz/interest_calc/README.md

-# README
+# Calculator

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+To set up;

+Run `rails db:setup` to set up and migrate the db.

+run `rails s` to start the server then visit your browser, use the link `localhost:3000` to view the project